usnistgov/OSCAL/docs/content/documentation/schemas/datatypes.md

 In XML, this may represent an element without text content.

-In JSON, this may represent an object with labels corrisponding to other child information elements, but no label corresponding to a text value.
+In JSON, this may represent an object with labels corresponding to other child information elements, but no label corresponding to a text value.

 ### boolean